Nuclear submarine: History

+As of 2026, six countries deploy some form of nuclear-powered strategic submarines: the United States, Russia, the United Kingdom, France, China, and India.
+Several other countries including Brazil, Australia and North Korea have ongoing projects in various phases to build nuclear-powered submarines.
+In the meantime, the United States is developing Columbia-class submarines.
+It is expected to have 16 missile tubes and to have its first patrol mission in 2031.
+Twelve submarines of this class, with a service life of ca. 42 years, are expected to be commissioned.

 Technology

 The main difference between conventional submarines and nuclear submarines is the power generation system.
 Nuclear submarines employ nuclear reactors for this task.
 They either generate electricity that powers electric motors connected to the propeller shaft or rely on the reactor's heat to produce steam that drives steam turbines (cf. nuclear marine propulsion).
-Reactors used in submarines typically use highly enriched fuel (often greater than 20%) to enable them to deliver a large amount of power from a smaller reactor and operate longer between refuelings – which are difficult due to the reactor's position within the submarine's pressure hull.
-Also, virtually all nuclear reactors employed in submarines so far have been of the pressurized light-water reactor type.
+Reactors used in submarines typically use highly enriched fuel to enable them to deliver a large amount of power from a smaller reactor and operate longer between refuelings – which are difficult due to the reactor's position within the submarine's pressure hull.
+Also, virtually all nuclear reactors employed in submarines so far have been of the pressurized light-water reactor (PWR) type.
+Due to concerns about nuclear proliferation some nuclear submarines have been fueled by low-enriched uranium comparable to the fuel used in civilian light water reactors used for electricity production on land.
+For example the French Rubis-class submarines use low-enriched uranium with 7% ^{235}U in the fuel.
+The downside to using lower enriched fuel is that refueling cycles are shorter (land-based power reactors commonly have refueling cycles in the range of 18-24 months) which reduces availability of the submarine.
+Furthermore, the ^{238}U contained in the fuel will absorb neutrons and be transmutated into plutonium and minor actinides which can be a problem in disposal of the used fuel.
+Reactors other than PWRs have been deployed on the Soviet Alfa class submarines as well as USS Seawolf (SSN-575).
+However, those were seen as technological dead-ends and not pursued further.